Lucrumae/Fresh-Tomato-Theme/README.md

 ./install

 ## ⚠️ Clean Your Browser Cache After Install
-## If The Background Lag Wait Until The Gif Finish Playing
+## If The Background Lag Wait Until The Gif Finishes Playing

 Only Tested On Linksys EA6300v1/EA6400 Fresh Tomato Version 2026.1
 ## I Create This Repository For Personal Use You can try It On Your Own Fresh Tomato Device